Work with pipe query syntax

 +---------+-------+-----------*/

 To perform aggregation, use the AGGREGATE pipe operator, followed by any number of aggregate functions, followed by a GROUP BY clause.
-The GROUP BY clause is part of the AGGREGATE pipe operator and is not separated by a pipe (|>).
+The GROUP BY clause is part of the AGGREGATE pipe operator and is not separated by a pipe symbol (|>).

--- Compute total sales by item
+-- Compute total sales by item.

-FROM mydataset.produce
+FROM Produce

 |> WHERE sales > 0